znbailey/jQuery-Dependent-Fields/README.md

 This only makes sense when used with a select element - if the value of the selected option is any of the specified values, the dependent field will be shown.

+*Note*: Like you'd expect, you may use any jQuery selector for the first call.
+The plugin is also written to support idiomatic jQuery chain-ability so you can do things like:

+`$('input.depends-on-xyz').dependsOn('#xyz').somethingElse().anotherThing()`

 Known Limitations/Shortcomings
 ---------------